 - 8 oz can of tomato sauce

-- 1-2 tbsp of diced jalapenos (depending on how spicy you want to go)
+- 1-2 tablespoon of diced jalapenos (depending on how spicy you want to go)

 - ½ cup of Monterey jack cheese, grated